arnavb2004/Matching_Engine/README.md

 5. Once you exit, it shows the number of orders performed in the given duration.

+6. You can also use the benchmark command to randomly generate 'N' orders and see the throughput for the same.
+Throughput found for 100k orders was 343557.61 orders/sec and for 10 million orders was 279256.90 orders/sec.

 # FUTURE IMPROVEMENTS

 1. Validate stock symbols against a predefined list.